enkodellc/blazorboilerplate/README.md

 ## Publish on IIS - What works for me on my Windows Server 2016 & SQL Server 2014 (Enkodellc)
 1. Publish BlazorBoilerplate.Server project to your IIS website folder using CSB or SSB.
-2. Install your SSL, use self-signed if you don't have one.
+2. Install your SSL.
 Make sure your SSL is in the **WebHosting** Certificate Store.
+    - A free certificate from [Let's Encrypt](https://letsencrypt.org/) will work.
+    - For steps 2 & 3 the utility [win-acme](https://github.com/win-acme/win-acme) installs the
+certificate on your server, performs renewal and configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.

 4. Configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.
 3. Configure / create appsettings.production.config.
 Set  Connection String, Thumbprint / SSL.
 Thumbprint example:  **143fbd7bc36e78b1bcf9a53c13336eaebe33353a**
 4. Login with either the user **[user | user123]** or admin **[admin | admin123]** default accounts.